 November brings us the most American of holidays – Thanksgiving.
-Although the best Thanksgiving movies aren’t as well known as the best Christmas movies, they are still worth watching.
-Featuring all your favorite actors like Steve Martin or Al Pacino, these movies should definitely on your must-watch list.
-Pick one of the movies below and plan a cozy movie night with you family:
+Although the best Thanksgiving movies aren’t as well known as the best Christmas movies, they are still definitely worth watching.

 Hannah and Her Sisters (1986)